Here you can find many common questions our clients have about ketamine treatments.

 - Each patient will be screened on arrival for fever, cough, evidence of infection

-- On arrival all people with wash their hands or use sanitizer
+- On arrival please wash your hands or use sanitizer

 - Each room and equipment are sanitized with hospital grade disinfectant wipes after each use